arafatm/arafatm.github.io/_articles/agile/shape-up.md

 ### xxx Scope hammering[](#scope-hammering)

 People often talk about “cutting” scope.
-We use an even stronger word—**hammering**—to reflect the power and force it takes to repeatedly bang the scope so it fits in the time box.
+We use an even stronger word - **hammering** - to reflect the power and force it takes to repeatedly bang the scope so it fits in the time box.

 As we come up with things to fix, add, improve, or redesign during a project,